saltycrane/lighthouse-monitor/README.md

-# lighthouse-script
+# lighthouse-monitor

-A script to automate Lighthouse performance testing of web pages.
-Uses Node.js, TypeScript, Puppeteer, and the `lighthouse` npm package.
-I used this for testing the performance of a page before and after making changes.
+Monitor Lighthouse performance metrics over time.
+Uses Node.js, TypeScript, Puppeteer, sqlite, and the `lighthouse` npm package for the script.
+Uses Next.js and React for the dashboard web app.
+I used "Edit with Copilot" Claude 3.7 to write a lot of the code.
+Thus, a lot of it is messier than I would normally write.

+- run Lighthouse every 15 minutes using cron
+- store metrics in sqlite
+- display graphs of data over time
+- uses Puppeteer to separate cached vs. non-cached behavior
 - measures
   - Overall Lighthouse performance score
   - First Contentful Paint (FCP)